Arachnomorph/best-shop/README.md

 # best-shop
-Website created as an exercise of html and css
+Website created as an exercise in html and css